Meet Maxwell Archer

-Meet Maxwell Archer is a 1940 British mystery film directed by John Paddy Carstairs and starring John Loder, Leueen MacGrath and Athole Stewart.
-The screenplay concerns a private detective who attempts to clear a man wrongly accused of murder.
-The film was based on the 1938 novel by Hugh Clevely.
+Meet Maxwell Archer is a 1940 British comedy mystery film directed by John Paddy Carstairs and starring John Loder, Leueen MacGrath and Athole Stewart.
+It was written by Katherine Strueby based on the 1938 novel Archer Plus 20 by Hugh Clevely.
 It was released in the U.S. in 1942 as Maxwell Archer, Detective.

 Plot summary

 Maxwell Archer, a private detective, attempts to clear a young man wrongly accused of murder.